 In severe cases, pets.webmd.com notes that an abscess can eventually break through your dog’s skin, and pus will drain over the side of his face.

-What Causes an Abscessed Tooth?
+What Causes an Abscessed Tooth in Dogs?

 “If left untreated, facial or mouth traumas, bacterial infections and diabetes can all contribute to the formation of an abscess,” petMD.com adds.